matkoniecz/UnNetHackPlus/Home.md

 * WIDENED_PROTOTYPES (related to boolean mess)

-scrap "acceptable_quantify_request" - goldify

-aybe we want to add other monetary - NONONO

-in UnNetHack the damage is only shown in -> name, argh et wizards wish for trap -> open it! why "no bones when swallowed"?
+et wizards wish for trap -> open it! why "no bones when swallowed"?

 /* ^O command - display dungeon layout */

-wd_message
-process_options
-If they don't have a valid wizard name, it'll be if(!strcmp(plname, WIZARD)) {
-		Strcpy(plname, "wizard");

-refactor can_advance
 * https://github.com/Bulwersator/CopyOfSporkHack/commit/73b66b0217a8015ff1cbbce6813253b881f61009 - nerf Antimagic, power up Angels
 * kill NEWS
 * kill NOTSTDC